chintal/progressspinner-ebs/README.md

-This is forked from `stimpe/garden.progressspinner` for the sole purpose of making it pip installable from PyPI. and will be made available as the `progressspinner-ebs` package on PyPI.
+This is forked from `stimpe/garden.progressspinner` for the sole purpose of making it pip installable from PyPI. and will be made available as the `kivy_garden.ebs.progressspinner` package on PyPI.

-Though the package will be installed as `progressspinner-ebs`, the actual importable package will still be `progressspinner`.
-Due to this, this fork and upstream cannot coexist in the same python environment.
+This package has no dependencies in the ebs namespace - it is simply used as a convenient way to differentiate from the upstream package and restrict namespace pollution to within the existing ebs namespace.

 If you are considering using this: